-Solid waste generated at the office, dry shop, and miscellaneous support facilities associated with the Project will be transported to the Ray Mine for disposal in the onsite landfill.
-If any waste generated at the Project site constitutes a hazardous waste, or is otherwise not appropriate or authorized for disposal in the onsite landfill at the mine, it will be sent off site for disposal in a manner consistent with governing ADEQ regulations.
-For example, any used petroleum products will be transported to a contracted recycling company in accordance with state and federal used oil regulations.
+Solid waste generated at the office, dry shop, and miscellaneous support facilities associated with the Project will be transported to the ADEQ permitted Ray Mine landfill for disposal in accordance with the terms of ADEQ's approval to operate that landfill (granted in July 2016, pursuant to the solid waste general permit found at A.A.C.
+R18-13-802).
+If any waste generated at the Project site constitutes a hazardous waste, or is otherwise not appropriate or authorized for disposal in the onsite landfill at the mine, it will be sent off-site for disposal consistent with ADEQ regulations.
+For example, used oil will be transported by a contracted recycling company and recycled in accordance with state and federal used oil regulations.